sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/MicroBase/README.md

 ## 4. MicroBase (MDP)Classification
 ### 4.1 Robust Distribution Estimation
 - Traditional approach Z-Score of a point (number of standard deviations away this point lie away from mean): Is not safe, one outlier can affect the mean of the sample and thus can effect the z score.
 - To address this: MDP uses robust statistical estimation: where assumption is most of the data is well behaved but may contain a number of ill behaved points.
+For univariate data, an alternative to Z-score is to use median and median absolute deviation (MAD) instead of mean and standard deviation.
+Reason: Median is resistant to outliers.
+In multivariate too paper uses an approach.
+Shows in graph that z score is not so robust, and MAD and others are robust.
+- There is possibilty of using other more sophisticated detectors (which are discussed in Appendix D).

+### 4.2 MDP Streaming Execution